usds/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-1/In-Class Materials/Facilitator Guide_Case Study Complete.md

 * Clarity on how discovery work will inform next steps in design

 **Optional Extension Activities:**
-* **Define Success:** Ask teams to write a success statement for the CRM project based on current insights
+* **Define Success:** Ask teams to write a success statement for the CRM project based on current insights.
-* **Readiness Check:** Facilitate a brief discussion: *“Is this agency ready for cloud CRM?”* Use stakeholder data to explore readiness
+* **Readiness Check:** Facilitate a brief discussion: *“Is this agency ready for cloud CRM?”* Use stakeholder data to explore readiness.

 **Next Steps/Follow-Up:**
 * See FAR 10 Integration Assignment

-**IV.
-Additional Resources/ Appendix**
+### IV.
+Additional resources/Appendix

 * Stakeholder Map Template (Power/Interest Grid)
 * Sample Market Research Plan Framework
-* Nagivating Stakeholder and Decision-Making Challenges Case Study – Narrative and Milestone Versions
+* Navigating Stakeholder and Decision-Making Challenges Case Study – Narrative and Milestone Versions

 ### FAR 10 Integration Assignments